Close Menu

 The majority were males (82), with only 2 females among those detained.

-The Lagos State Environmental Taskforce alleged that these individuals were involved in activities.
+The Lagos State Environmental Taskforce accused these individuals of involvement in various unlawful activities.

 They violated the state’s environmental laws and public order regulations.